 - The registers of the county of Holland in the Hainaut period, 1299-1345, Institute for Dutch History – digitized images and editions of eventually some 3,400 charters

-- Mare Liberum – a digitized version at the Royal Library, The Hague, of the first edition (1609) Grotius’ most famous work
+- Mare Liberum – a digitized version at the Royal Library, The Hague, of the first edition (1609) of this famous work of Hugo Grotius

 - Commissions for the Reform of the Dutch Constitution, 1883-1983, Institute for Dutch History – an online guide and digital sources for the history of seventeen parliamentary commissions